crypt096/JSONPlaceholder_App/README.md

 <h2>Technical and architectural choices</h2>

--> In my application I was using VanillaJS and JQuery.
-I think that is most important thing for everybody to know the basic things so I've chosen this way to made app.
+-> In my application I was using basic Front-End web technologies.

--> I also wanted to show how VanillaJS works and how JQuery works.

--> I am also aware that this can be done in a much easier way using some of JS frameworks (Angular for example).
+-> I am also aware that this can be done in much easier way using some of JS frameworks (Angular for example).

 ___________________________________________________________________________